AMRITAA22/CODSOFT/Movie Rating Prediction With Python/README.md

 # 🎬 Movie Rating Prediction System
+This project predicts movie ratings based on user behavior and movie features using supervised machine learning techniques.
+It tackles a regression-based recommendation problem, aiming to estimate how a user might rate a particular movie.
+This kind of system is widely used by streaming platforms and review sites to personalize content and enhance user engagement.
+---
 ## 📌 Problem Statement
 The goal of this project is to develop a machine learning model that predicts the rating of a movie based on its features such as **Genre, Director, Actors, Duration, Budget, and Votes**.